skupperproject/skupper-example-postgresql/README.md

 This tutorial demonstrates how to share a PostgreSQL database across multiple Kubernetes clusters that are located in different public and private cloud providers.

-In this tutorial, you will deploy a PostgreSQL database instance to a private cluster.
-You will also create and application router network, which will enable clients on different public clusters to transparently access the database without the need for additional networking setup (e.g. no vpn or sdn required).
+In this tutorial, you will create a Virtual Application Nework that enables communications across the public and private clusters.
+You will then deploy a PostgresSQL database instance to a private cluster and attach it to the Virtual Application Network.
+Thie will enable clients on different public clusters attached to the Virtual Application Nework to transparently access the database without the need for additional networking setup (e.g. no vpn or sdn required).

 To complete this tutorial, do the following: